LuKaarGit/ProgressBarForOBS/README.md

     *   **Text Color**: Set the color for the title and percentage text.

 *   **Reset Progress**: Resets the progress to the minimum (0).

-### 🔄 Live Updates

-All changes in control.html are sent to progress.html via WebSocket and applied instantly.

 🐛 Troubleshooting
 ------------------